-Dr. Perry leads a small group of first-year students in an Orientation Service Walk and in discussion of Neil White's memoir, In the Sanctuary of Outcasts, and begins teaching Ethics and Warfare.
-An Ethics Forum is hosted on "Contraception and Abortion: Ethics and Public Policy," featuring Jessica Bearden Laurenz of Planned Parenthood Health Systems in Raleigh NC, and Dr. Perry.
+Dave Perry leads a small group of first-year students in an Orientation Service Walk and in discussion of Neil White's memoir, In the Sanctuary of Outcasts, and begins teaching Ethics and Warfare.
+An Ethics Forum is hosted on "Contraception and Abortion: Ethics and Public Policy," featuring Jessica Bearden Laurenz of Planned Parenthood Health Systems in Raleigh, NC, and Perry.
 (Perry's and Bearden Laurenz's remarks are available.)

 Ethics Forums include: Michael Marsicano, President and CEO, Foundation for the Carolinas on "Ethical Dilemmas in Community Service and Philanthropy" (podcast and PDF available); a student panel on "Ethics at the Edges of Life" moderated by Vann Center Student Fellow Courtney Marshall '11, with panelists Meredith Ashooh, Elizabeth Crowder, Will Denison, Bobby DesPain, Lauren Wright; a panel on "Ethics and End-of-Life Decisions" with Abdulaziz Sachedina, University of Virigina, and Davidson professors Andy Lustig and Lance Stell (podcast available).

-The Vann Center co-sponsors several Ethics Forums: Chuck Goolsby on "The Problem of Sex-Trafficking in Latin America"; an expert panel on "Violence against Women: The Scope of the Problem and Efforts to End It" (hear podcast); slide show and lecture by Carol J. Adams on "The Sexual Politics of Meat;" and a panel of Davidson College economists Dennis Appleyard and Vikram Kumar on "The Economic Outlook" (hear podcast).
-Dr. Perry visits Oxford University in the UK to lecture on "Ethical Considerations in Recruiting and Handling Espionage Agents," and speaks locally to residents of the Pines retirement community about comparative religious views on ethics in warfare.
+The Vann Center co-sponsors several Ethics Forums: Chuck Goolsby on "The Problem of Sex-Trafficking in Latin America;" an expert panel on "Violence against Women: The Scope of the Problem and Efforts to End It;" (hear podcast) slide show and lecture by Carol J. Adams on "The Sexual Politics of Meat;" and a panel of Davidson College economists Dennis Appleyard and Vikram Kumar on "The Economic Outlook" (hear podcast).
+Dave Perry visits Oxford University in the UK to lecture on "Ethical Considerations in Recruiting and Handling Espionage Agents," and speaks locally to residents of the Pines retirement community about comparative religious views on ethics in warfare.

-Dr. Perry presents "Ethical Issues and Principles related to Tube-Feeding" to doctors and nurses at FirstHealth of the Carolinas Moore Regional Hospital in Pinehurst; his comments and references are available here.
-Vann Center staff and Student Fellows collect signatures to accompany letters to foreign officials in support of human rights in China, Iran and other countries, in conjunction with Amnesty International's Write for Rights campaign.
+Dave Perry presents "Ethical Issues and Principles related to Tube-Feeding" to doctors and nurses at FirstHealth of the Carolinas Moore Regional Hospital in Pinehurst; his comments and references are available here.
+Vann Center staff and student fellows collect signatures to accompany letters to foreign officials in support of human rights in China, Iran and other countries, in conjunction with Amnesty International's Write for Rights campaign.

-Ethics Forums this month: Dr. Ken Menkhaus speaks on "Humanitarianism on Trial: The Collision of State-Building, Counter-Terrorism, and Humanitarian Operations from Afghanistan to Somalia," and Dr. Peter Ahrensdorf addresses "Values, Loyalties, and Tragic Conflict in Sophocles' Antigone" (podcasts available).
-Dr. Perry talks with alumni at Homecoming about "Ethics and War in Comparative Religious Perspective."
+Ethics Forums this month: Professor Ken Menkhaus speaks on "Humanitarianism on Trial: The Collision of State-Building, Counter-Terrorism, and Humanitarian Operations from Afghanistan to Somalia," and Professor Peter Ahrensdorf addresses "Values, Loyalties, and Tragic Conflict in Sophocles' Antigone" (podcasts available).
+Dave Perry talks with alumni at Homecoming about "Ethics and War in Comparative Religious Perspective."
 In support of Davidson students initiating a Philosophy for Kids program in a local elementary school, the Vann Center provides them with copies of William Damon, The Moral Child: Nurturing Children's Natural Moral Growth.

-Dr. Perry facilitates a student discussion of Brian Turner's collection of poems, Here, Bullet, in connection with new student orientation.
+Dave Perry facilitates a student discussion of Brian Turner's collection of poems, Here, Bullet, in connection with new student orientation.
 Here a podcast of Turner reading his poems at Davidson.
-Dr. Perry begins teaching a course on Ethics in Professional Life, focusing on the professions of medicine, journalism and law.
+Perry begins teaching a course on Ethics in Professional Life, focusing on the professions of medicine, journalism and law.

-The Vann Center hosts an Ethics Forum, "From the Underground Man to the Grand Inquisitor: Exploring the Human Condition through Dostoevsky," led by Dr. Amanda Ewington and her students.
+The Vann Center hosts an Ethics Forum, "From the Underground Man to the Grand Inquisitor: Exploring the Human Condition through Dostoevsky," led by Professor Amanda Ewington and her students.
 Questions about ethics in organ transplants and a controversial incident in the Iraq war are posed on the "On Balance" blog.
 Several stellar ethics papers by Davidson students are posted on Vann Center websites.
-Dr. Perry speaks to Davidson alumni in Charleston SC on highlights from the college's Celebration of Honor and Integrity in 2009-2010.
+Dave Perry speaks to Davidson alumni in Charleston, SC on highlights from the college's Celebration of Honor and Integrity in 2009-2010.

-The Vann Center hosts Ethics Forums on: "Is Religious Belief Immoral?" by Dr. Paul Studtmann with a response by Dr. Doug Ottati (read response or hear podcast); "Human Rights in Latin America," led by Dr. Matt Samson and his students (podcast available); and "Shakespeare and Moral Wisdom: Reflections on Macbeth and The Merchant of Venice," led by Dr. Cynthia Lewis and her students.
-Dr. Perry gives presentations on his book Partly Cloudy during "author meets critics" and "lunch with an author" sessions at the Association of Practical and Professional Ethics annual meeting in Cincinnati, and for an "Ethics and Public Policy" course at the U. of North Carolina at Charlotte.
+The Vann Center hosts Ethics Forums on: "Is Religious Belief Immoral?" by Professor Paul Studtmann with a response by Professor Doug Ottati (read response or hear podcast); "Human Rights in Latin America," led by Professor Matt Samson and his students (podcast available); and "Shakespeare and Moral Wisdom: Reflections on Macbeth and The Merchant of Venice," led by Professor Cynthia Lewis and her students.
+Dave Perry gives presentations on his book Partly Cloudy during "author meets critics" and "lunch with an author" sessions at the Association of Practical and Professional Ethics annual meeting in Cincinnati, and for an "Ethics and Public Policy" course at the University of North Carolina at Charlotte.

 "Christian Ethics and Living Wages: The Case of Wal-Mart," by Marjie Harmon '10, and "Forgiveness, Reconciliation and Justice: Reformed Theological Ethics in South Africa and the U.S.," by Hannah Lyon '10, highlight the Ethics Forums hosted by the Vann Center.
 Podcasts available.
 "On Balance" blog topics address consumer responsibility and the moral status of human embryos.

-The Vann Center hosts an Ethics Forum on "The Ethics of Gossip," led by Dr. Maria Fackler and her students.
-The Center launches a new interactive blog, "On Balance," with a question of selective conscientious objection: Should soldiers be able to choose their wars?
-Dr. Perry chairs a panel discussion on the moral and legal status of noncombatants for an International Society of Military Ethics conference in San Diego, and begins teaching a course on Business Ethics and Consumer Responsibility at Davidson.
+The Vann Center hosts an Ethics Forum on "The Ethics of Gossip," led by Professor Maria Fackler and her students.
+The center launches a new interactive blog, "On Balance," with a question of selective conscientious objection: Should soldiers be able to choose their wars?
+Perry chairs a panel discussion on the moral and legal status of noncombatants for an International Society of Military Ethics conference in San Diego, and begins teaching a course on Business Ethics and Consumer Responsibility at Davidson.

-Dr. Perry serves on a panel with Capt.
+Dave Perry serves on a panel with Capt.
 Scott Prince '76 in a forum on "The Torture Debate" (hear the podcast).
-Vann Center staff and student advisors host an all-day letter-writing effort in the Student Union on behalf of individuals in foreign countries imprisoned or threatened for their work in human-rights advocacy.
+Vann Center staff and student advisors host an all-day letter-writing effort in the College Union on behalf of individuals in foreign countries imprisoned or threatened for their work in human-rights advocacy.

 November 16, 2009